MasterMidi/Workshop-persistence/README.md

 Import scripts/database_create_script.sql into your database.
 This will create the nessecary tables<br>
 Import scripts/database_insert_data_script in to your database.
 This will create some dummy data

+The program consist of two mains: default-package/main.java which works as a "tryMe", and gui/MainUI.java which features a UI.

 ## Authors
 1. [Julius Bendt](https://github.com/Julius-Bendt),